ObjectModules/deploy/Mapping.md

 Say here you agree that you can't get it but you insist to get it.
 So you better then go to a doctor to know what is the best food for you.
 Would you define what your doctor is going to do?

-Of course the doctor will do examine yourself and find the food on his/her library that match to your data.
+Of course the doctor will do examine yourself, make a diagnosis, and find a food on his/her library that best match to your data.
 Here the important thing is that the doctor will define the food base on your data, _not the food that you want_.

 It is really different with what if you are going to get the food by yourself, you will find the food with the one you want, _not the food that best match to your data_.